ultimate-research/ssbh_lib/ssbh_offsets.md

 # SSBH Offsets
 The SSBH formats exclusively use relative offsets that point relative to the start of the pointer type.
 All offset values are assumed to be in bytes.
 For example, if a 64 bit offset is defined starting at position 8 and contains an offset value of 16, the data pointed to by the offset will be stored at location 8 + 16 = 24.
 This means that relative offsets should always be at least 8.
 The special offset value of 0 is reserved to represent no data or null.

 Data should never overlap, which produces the following rules for relative offsets.

+0. An offset of 0 encodes null or no value.
+Empty or null arrays have an offset and size of 0.
+Null strings are simply a relative offset of 0.
+Empty strings are represented as N bytes of 0 where N is the alignment of the string data.
 1. Offsets point past the containing type.
 For arrays, the offset will point past the end of the array.
 For structs, the offset will point past the struct.
 This disallows any kind of shared references or self referential structs.
 In addition, all offset values are non negative.
 2. If offset1 appears before offset2, the data pointed to by offset1 will appear before the data pointed to by offset2.
 This means that data is stored in the same order that the offsets are stored.
 3. The computed absolute position (offset position + offset value) will be the smallest offset value that obeys the minimum alignment of the pointed to type.
 The alignment for most types is 8 bytes.